newlogic-digital/core/README.md

 # ⚙️ Newlogic Core

-Modern principles for creating web applications.
-Powered by Vite and Vituum
+Starter for creating web applications.
+Powered by Vite and Vituum.

+- ⚡️ Powered by Vite
 - 💡 Modern principles
 - 🚀️ Fast development
 - 🛠️ Integrated tools
 - 📦 Modular structure
 - ✉️ Email templates
-- ⚡ Vite as webserver

 Newlogic Core is an integration for [Vituum](https://vituum.dev), and contains set of tools that can be used to create modern web applications.

-Use of modern Javascript, CSS, ES modules, dynamic imports, etc.
+We use it at [Newlogic Digital](https://www.newlogic.cz/) to create astonishing websites and applications.

 ## 🛠️ Integrated tools
 * **[Vite](https://vitejs.dev)** next-generation frontend tooling